 Our approach is driven by an intense focus on delivering exceptional customer care every day.
-We strive to provide the best value for our customers by embracing constructive change, leveraging our capabilities and expertise, and using creative solutions to meet or exceed our customers' expectations.
+We strive to provide the best value for our customers by embracing constructive change, demonstrating personal responsibility for results, leveraging our capabilities and expertise, and using creative solutions to meet or exceed our customers' expectations.

-One example of how we have begun obtaining feedback from our customers is through "We Care" calls, where our employees contact customers after a completed service call.
-Customer satisfaction is a priority, and making "We Care" calls is one of the main methods we will use to gauge our performance in order to improve customer satisfaction.
+One example of how we obtain feedback from our customers is through our "We Care" calls, where our employees contact customers after a completed service call.
+Customer satisfaction is a priority, and making "We Care" calls is one of the main methods we use to gauge our performance to improve customer satisfaction.